-California's traditional jobs report suggests the state shed 7k jobs in February, and the prior month's report was revised down from 0 to -21k jobs.
-Our hybrid measure that has more closely tracked final jobs data suggests the state has added no net jobs over January and February.
-The state's unemployment rate held at 5.4 percent.
+California's traditional jobs report suggests the state shed 12k jobs in March, and the prior month's report was revised down from -7k to -22k jobs.
+The state's traditional jobs report has shown a net job decline of 55k jobs over the past three months.
+In contrast, employment numbers from a secondary source, a household survey, have been somewhat more stable.
+Our hybrid measure that incorporates the household survey and has more closely tracked final jobs data suggests the state has lost 6k jobs over this period.

 Our post provides an updated snapshot of housing affordability in California.
 Over the last few years, we have seen a rapid increase in California housing costs, led by the dramatic increase in the costs of purchasing a home.
 Monthly costs for a newly purchased home are about $2,600 higher than they were just a few years ago, driven both by increases in home prices between 2020 and 2022 and an increase in mortgage rates since 2022.